1. Purpose of this policy

 - the information you add when signing up to become a ‘member’ or ‘supporter’ including what role you hold within the nursing field, where you work and what union you are a member of.

-- other personal information we receive in the course of providing services to you, including details of why you have decided to contact us/participate in one of our events, details of events you have attended and your contributions during event sessions, details of topics/areas of interest to you, responses to surveys you have completed, equal opportunities monitoring information and information about any health and disability-related requirements
+- other personal information we receive in the course of providing services to you, including details of why you have decided to contact us/participate in one of our events, details of events you have attended and your contributions during event sessions, details of topics/areas of interest to you, responses to surveys or forms you have completed, equal opportunities monitoring information and information about any health and disability-related requirements

 - technical information, including information about your visits to and use of our Site and the device you used to access the Site, your IP address, geographical location, browser type, referral source, length of visit and number of page views